ncsu-geoforall-lab/open-science-course/index.rst

 -------

 This course is satisfactory/unsatisfactory (pass/fail).
-There is 14 topics each with its own assignment.
-To pass the class, you need to do and deliver at least 10 assignments.
-What you do and deliver for each assignment needs to demonstrate sufficient level of understanding, otherwise it won't be counted towards your 10 assignments and you need to redo it or do another one.
+There is 10 topics each with its own assignment.
+To pass the class, you need to do and deliver at least 9 assignments.
+What you do for each assignment needs to demonstrate sufficient level of understanding and it needs to be delivered on time, otherwise it won't be counted towards your 9 assignments and you need to redo it or do another one.

-In other words, you can choose up to 4 topics you can skip based on your personal preference, but you need to sufficient work for the remaining 10.
+In other words, you can leave out one topic if you want and it is up to you which one.

 Software
 --------